practicalli/clojure-web-services/docs/projects/status-monitor-deps/unit-test-mocking-handlers.md

-# Unit Testing and Mocking for handler functions
+# Mocking in Unit Tests

 The main focus of unit tests in a web application are the handler functions, passing requests to those functions and checking the responses.